diskoverdata/diskover-docs/source_files/user_roles_and_auth.md

 const API_PASS = 'apisecret';
 ```

+🔴 &nbsp; The password API_PASS in web config is only used as default password and this password needs to be changed.
+Login to Diskover-web as admin, go to settings page and scroll to the API Password section and click change password.
+A new secure password will be set and stored in sqlite db.

 > _Note:_ When changing API Auth settings, remember to update [diskoverd](https://docs.diskoverdata.com/diskover_installation_guide/#setting-up-diskover-task-worker-daemon) task worker daemon config to use the new auth settings.